adamzvolanek/silver-barnacle/_sources/introduction.md

 # Introduction

 ## Lecture Book Explained
-Throughout this course we will utilize this lecture book (website) to reference, teach, and present information on different concepts.
-The lecture book will remain laid out in the same way throughout the course and as you traverse the lecture content.
-At the top left, you can search the entire website for any terms or keywords, additionally, you can print these pages out as pdf on the top right of each page.
+Throughout this course we will utilize this lecture book (site) to reference, teach, and present information on different concepts.
+It will remain laid out in the same way throughout the course and as you traverse the lecture content.
+At the top left, you can search the entire site for any terms or keywords, additionally, you can print these pages out as PDF on the top right of each page.
 On the left side, you can see the course outlined by topic and lectures within each.
 Each top-level lecture will include objectives for learning each large topic.
 The bottom of each page will show how to move backward and forward between the lectures and sections.
 Everyone is welcome to provide feedback on the lecture book either in class or through email.

 Please do not hesitate to ask about any additional layout recommendations or making the content presentation better or more pallatable.